 The environmental effects

 As mentioned above, the process of decaffeinating beans usually involves a chemical solvent like methylene chloride or ethyl acetate and water.
 These chemicals are harming the environment and decaffeinated coffee is not really better for the environment than regular.

 If you’re looking to drink less caffeine or lessen its effects, try changing your caffeination habits instead of switching to decaf coffee.
-Drink smaller cups throughout the day, cut down on other stimulants like sugar and alcohol.
+Drink smaller cups throughout the day, and cut down on other stimulants like sugar and alcohol.

 It’s your choice to drink decaf coffee or not, but it’s worth noting that the effects on your body are similar to regular and there are environmental costs.
 If you’re looking for a healthier choice of caffeinated beverage try changing up what you do instead of switching drinks!